 The hierarchy of medieval society was rigidly maintained, and one very rarely rose above the station one was born into.
-There was no middle class and the only hope for a woman to better her situation, without marrying, was to enter a nunnery.
-It is possible, as some scholars have suggested, that there were women who chose this route in hopes of education, but if so they were largely disappointed.
+There was no middle class and the only hope for a woman to better her situation, without marrying, was to enter a religious order.
+There were women who chose this route in hopes of education, which many received, but many others were largely disappointed.

 Priests, for the most part, saw no benefit in literate nuns.
-Even Ende (10th century CE), the famous female manuscript illuminator from Spain, was most likely illiterate.
-Nuns learned their prayers and devotions by memory, not from books, although it is thought that many young women of means learned to read from the popular devotional work known as the Book of Hours.
+Even Ende (10th century), the famous female manuscript illuminator from Spain, was most likely illiterate.
+Nuns learned their prayers and devotions by memorizing what they heard recited, not from reading books, although it is thought that many young women of means learned to read from the popular devotional work known as the Book of Hours.

 Legal & Economic Status